 Children often spend long days in treatment, sometimes multiple times a week at the hospital.
 Circle of Care has a partnership with Yale New Haven Children's Hospital's Smilow Cancer Center.
 We provide additional training for Yale New Haven Hospital's volunteers who will be supporting families in the hematology/oncology units so they are best equipped to respond to the unique needs of childhood cancer patients and families.

-Circle of Care volunteers are there to provide support and much-needed diversions in the form of activities or crafts.
-Sometimes they are simply there to read a story, paint a little girl’s nails or lend a sympathetic ear.
+Circle of Care trained volunteers are there to provide support and much-needed diversions in the form of activities or crafts.
+Sometimes they are there to read a story, paint a child’s nails, or lend a sympathetic ear.

 "Our oncology program would not be the same without the help of our wonderful Circle of Care volunteers.
 Volunteers play a special role in the journey of cancer treatment.
 They are able to offer respite for parents, fun activities for patients, and a warm smile to all who come through our doors.
 Volunteers can lend an ear or a hand to our families that, often, our busy staff cannot.
 We cannot say enough about our volunteers and Circle of Care.” – Kendra, Child Life Specialist

 For more information please contact us